Hematoma treatment is available in New Delhi, India.

 Hematoma is generally defined as a collection of blood outside of blood vessels.
 Most commonly, hematomas are caused by an injury to the wall of a blood vessel, prompting blood to seep out of the blood vessel into the surrounding tissues.
 A hematoma can result from an injury to any type of blood vessel (artery, vein, or small capillary).
 A hematoma usually describes bleeding which has more or less clotted, whereas a hemorrhage signifies active, ongoing bleeding.

-Hematoma is a very common problem encountered by many people at some time in their lives.
-Hematomas can be seen under the skin or nails as purplish bruises of different sizes.
+It is a very common problem encountered by many people at some time in their lives.
+These can be seen under the skin or nails as purplish bruises of different sizes.
 Skin bruises can also be called contusions.
 Hematomas can also happen deep inside the body where they may not be visible.
-Hematomas may sometimes form a mass or lump that can be felt.
+These may sometimes form a mass or lump that can be felt.
 Sometimes hematomas are named based on their location.
 Some examples include:

 Most hematomas resolve spontaneously over time as the blood debris is removed and the blood vessel wall is repaired by the body’s repair mechanisms.
 Other times, surgically removing or evacuating the blood in a hematoma becomes necessary based on its symptoms or location.

 Symptoms of a hematoma generally depend on its size and location.
 Pain, swelling, redness, and disfiguring bruises are common symptoms of hematoma in general.
 Some symptoms specific to the location of a hematoma are: